jeffwright13/pytest-fold/stuff/observations.md

         print(f"AFTER_YIELD - when: {report.when.upper()} | location: {report.location} | outcome: {report.outcome}")

 - pytest-sugar psuedo-code for pytest_runtest_logreport:

-get (category, letter, word) from report   # e.g. passed, P, PASS append category to reports list if test outcome is failed:
+    get (category, letter, word) from report   # e.g. passed, P, PASS append category to reports list
+    if test outcome is failed:
         print newline
         call print_failure function
-if current test is in teardown phase:
+    if current test is in teardown phase: add 1 to 'number of tests taken' metric call insert_progress function
-    add 1 to 'number of tests taken' metric call insert_progress function if current test is in call phase, or if current test is marked 'skip': print/update some initial crap
+    if current test is in call phase, or if current test is marked 'skip': print/update some initial crap
         if test outcome is failed:
             print/update some other crap
         else:
-        print/update some other, but different crap if not letter or word:
+            print/update some other, but different crap
+    if not letter or word:
         return
     if verbose:
         do some verbose stuff on the terminal

+- pytest-hidecaptured (https://pypi.org/project/pytest-hidecaptured/) has some interesting code, esp its main method (https://github.com/codeghar/pytest-hidecaptured/blob/master/pytest_hidecaptured.py), which squelches stdlog/stderr/stdout printing to console:

+    @pytest.mark.tryfirst
+    def pytest_runtest_logreport(report):
+        """Overwrite report by removing any captured stderr.""" sections = [
+            item
+            for item in report.sections
+            if item[0] not in (
+                "Captured stdout call",
+                "Captured stderr call",
+                "Captured stdout setup",
+                "Captured stderr setup",
+                "Captured stdout teardown",
+                "Captured stderr teardown",
+                "Captured log call",
+            )
+        ]
+        report.sections = sections

+- pytest-capturelog may be of interest: http://pypi.python.org/pypi/pytest-capturelog/